 Final Program Design

-On January 6, 2015, the Patrick Administration announced the final design of a $30 million residential solar loan program to complement the nation-leading solar market in Massachusetts.
+On January 6, 2015, the final design of a $30 million residential solar loan program was announced to complement the nation-leading solar market in Massachusetts.
 This program, designed to make it easier for homeowners to finance solar electric projects on their homes, will work with banks and credit unions to expand borrowing options through lower interest rate loans and encourage loans for homeowners with lower income or lower credit scores.

 The final program design presentation is available online .